 The Reluctant Cowgirl

 My blog was kinda like farming this year.
-I worked my tale off, learned a ton and produced a lot of blog “babies”;) My traffic numbers increased by 6X, but it wasn’t quite the yield I was hoping for.
+I worked my tail off, learned a ton and produced a lot of blog “babies”;) My traffic numbers increased by 6X, but it wasn’t quite the yield I was hoping for.

 However, I did create and strengthen many new blogging relationships, create a Resource Library and landing page, get on both Pinterest and Instagram and redefine my message a ton!
 And I tried to bring my best to my work while still keeping it as a priority below my faith and family.